The-MS-LED-Group/Tunnel-Vision-Project/Documentation/Requirements/Readme.md

       - applications such as gaming applications will be locked down and other non-educational applications.
 ###### 2.2.8 The application will have a collection of usernames to create a leaderboard based on achievements.
       - This will be congruent across all systems, and applications, with a network call.
-###### 2.2.9 The login to system will be encrypted, prompting users for a username and password, all further communication with application will be encrypted per
-application and site standards.
+###### 2.2.9 The login to system will be encrypted, prompting users for a username and password, all further communication with application will be encrypted per application and site standards.
-      - login into tunnel vision, canvas, webassign, pearson, etc.
+      - Login into the sites canvas, webassign, etc will have the encryption logins per applications prefernce.
 ###### 2.2.10 Intergration to applications with social features, such as discord, slack, teams, google products, and emails.
       - This will provide a collaboration to the focus mode, allowing for further help and functionality to the application.